 Nigel's surgery states "A simple risk assessment may show that the risks are low and being properly managed.
 In many cases the risk assessment will lead the practice to conclude that the risks are insignificant and are being properly managed to comply with the law.
 In these instances, the assessment is complete, and no further action is required."
 This has led many healthcare related premises to believe they can conduct the risk assessment themselves and not carry out any further control and prevention tasks.

 However, further reading of the ACOP L8 2.152 to 2.168 is entitled "Special Consideration for Health Care and Care Homes".
 This special consideration explains that you need to consider the people using the service and implement most if not all the guidance given in the ACOP L8.
 A vastly different recommendation in comparison to the advice given by the CQC in "Nigel's Surgery".
+These measure include but are not limited to flushing of outlets, regular temperature monitoring of the system (not just outlets), maintenance of TMV valves and much more.
+See our "Control & Prevention" page for more information on the measures you may need to put in place.

 The CQC have rated us as "Safe" so must be happy with what we are doing!